rcqls/jl4rb/README.md

 		export JL4RB_HOME=<your julia home>

 or set it in your .bashrc (or equivalent).
-Then,

-		irb
+Then, in a irb console:

 		require 'jl4rb'
 		Julia << 'LOAD_PATH'